-What Can a Handyman Do in Fredericksburg, Virginia?
+What Can a Handyman Do Without a License in Fredericksburg, Virginia?

 In Virginia, a “handyman” can do small repair/improvement jobs without a Virginia contractor license only if each job stays under the state’s monetary threshold (labor + materials) and the work does not require a separate state trade license (electrical/plumbing/HVAC/gas).
 In Fredericksburg (an independent city), you typically need a local Business, Professional and Occupational License (BPOL) to operate, even if you’re exempt from the state contractor license for small jobs.